The topological Atiyah-Segal map: Permutative categories arising from group actions

 \subsection{Relation with the Novikov conjecture}

-Recall that a group $G$ satisfies the strong Novikov conjecture if the analytical assembly map (from the $K$--homology of $BG$ to the $K$--theory of the maximal $C^*$--algebra of $G$) is injective after tensoring with $\bbQ$.
+A group $G$ satisfies the \e{strong Novikov conjecture} if the analytical assembly map, from the $K$--homology of $BG$ to the $K$--theory of the maximal $C^*$--algebra of $G$, is injective after tensoring with $\bbQ$.
 For background on this conjecture, see~\cite{RWY} and the references therein.

-\begin{theorem}$ $ If $G$ is a group such that $BG$ is homotopy equivalent to a finite CW complex, and there exists $M>0$ such that the \e{unitary} topological Atiyah--Segal map $\alpha_m$ is rationally surjective for all $m>M$, then $G$ satisfies the strong Novikov conjecture. \end{theorem}
+\begin{theorem}$ $ If $G$ is a group such that $BG$ is homotopy equivalent to a finite CW complex, and the unitary topological Atiyah--Segal map $\alpha_m$ is rationally surjective for all sufficiently large $m$, then $G$ satisfies the strong Novikov conjecture. \end{theorem}

-We note that Section~\ref{image-sec} provides examples of groups $G$ such that $BG$ is homotopy equivalent to a finite CW complex, but $\alpha$ \e{does not} satisfy this surjectivity condition, while Theorem~\ref{TAS-2} provides examples in which surjectivity does hold.

-\begin{proof} Surjectivity of $\alpha_m$ is equivalent to surjectivity of $\wt{\alpha}_m$, and surjectivity of $\wt{\alpha}_m$ implies that for sufficiently large $n$, every element in has the form $[B\circ \rho]$ for some $S^m$--family of representations $\rho$.
-It now follows from ~\cite[Theorem 3.16]{RWY} (or rather from the proof of that result) that $G$ lies in the class of \e{flatly detectable groups}; all such groups satisfy the strong Novikov conjecture by~\cite[Corollary 4.3]{RWY}. \end{proof}
+\begin{proof} Surjectivity of $\alpha_m$ is equivalent to surjectivity of $\wt{\alpha}_m$, and surjectivity of $\wt{\alpha}_m$ implies that for sufficiently large $n$, every element in $[S^m, \Map_* (BG, B\U(n))]$ has the form $[B\circ \rho]$ for some $\rho$.
+It now follows from~\cite[Theorem 3.16]{RWY} (or rather from the proof of that result) that $G$ lies in the class of \e{flatly detectable groups}; all such groups satisfy the strong Novikov conjecture by~\cite[Corollary 4.3]{RWY}. \end{proof}